 top of page

 Are you looking to level up innovation and creativity in your business to produce a competitive advantage?
-Maybe you're skeptical of whether it is possible to develop a creative and innovative team and believe you should just hire for it.
+Maybe you're skeptical of whether it is possible to develop your team and believe you should hire for it.
 It's the debate of nature versus nurture.
 A common argument presented in support of team development is that if people were born with creativity, we would observe more consistency in creativity among team members.
-Evidence suggests creativity is activated by both and your company culture.
+Evidence suggests an individual's behavioral drives and abilities activate creativity within a positive company culture.
 Cognitive skills, personality traits, work habits, and social and environmental variables affect innovation and creativity.
-Here is what you need to know about creativity and innovation development and five low-cost and high-impact steps leaders can take to develop an innovative team and competitive advantage.
+Here are five low-cost and high-impact steps leaders can take to improve their team's innovation and creativity.

 Why talent development matters

 As the world changes, people and businesses must change too.
-Team development needs to keep pace with the changes in the workplace or risk falling behind on creativity and innovation.
+Your team's development needs to keep pace with workplace changes, or you risk falling behind.

 Evidence from a large-scale study revealed that training and development positively affected innovative performance by building employee competence and organizational commitment.
-Leaders need to consider the desired knowledge, skills, and abilities of the employee, the desired organizational culture, and the workplace climate.
+Leaders need to consider the employee's desired knowledge, skills, and abilities, the desired organizational culture, and the workplace climate.

-However, evidence has also revealed that if employee capability development becomes the goal, the training program does not produce the desired competitive advantage.
-Leaders seeking to develop innovative and creative employees should take a results-based focus versus an activity-based approach.
+However, evidence has also revealed that the training program does not produce the desired competitive advantage if employee capability development becomes the goal.
+Leaders seeking to develop innovative and creative teams should take a results-based focus versus an activity-based approach.

-What are the right innovation behaviors to develop?
+What are the right innovation behaviors to hire for and develop?

-• Idea generation: Including the desire to try new things, a preference for original thinking, and finding solutions for existing problems.
+• Idea generation: The desire to try new things, a preference for original thinking, and finding solutions for existing problems.

 • Idea search: Collaborating with others for new ideas and an interest in how things are done in other organizations.

-• Idea communication: Persuading others toward new ideas and showing others the positive sides of new ways of thinking.
+• Idea communication: Persuading others toward new ideas and showing others the positive sides of new thinking.

 • Implementation starting activities: Developing project plans to launch new ideas, secure funding for innovation, and search for new technologies to support implementation.

-• Involving others: Seeking others in finding solutions to problems and involving decision-makers.
+• Involving others: Seeking others to find solutions to problems and involve decision-makers.

 • Overcoming obstacles: Not giving up on new ways of doing things and persistence.